Gauge-invariant electromagnetic responses in superconductors: Examples

 \subsubsection{Numerical calculations}

-We conduct numerical calculations to investigate how the results based on the generalized CFOP method are different from the results of the previous study~\cite{Huang2023}.
-We introduce the momentum of the Cooper pairs along $x$-direction $\bm{Q}=Q_x\bm{e_x}$ and set the parameters as $t=1.0\times 10^2$, $\mu=9.0\times 10^1$, $\Delta_d=2.3\times 10^1$, $\eta=3\times 10^{-2}$, $Q_x=0.07$, yielding the coupling constant $g\simeq 1.8\times 10^2$ so that we reproduce the result of the previous study~\cite{Huang2023}.
-The numerical results for the optical responses are summarized in Fig.~\ref{fig:dwave_VC}.
+We perform numerical calculations to investigate how the results obtained using the generalized CFOP method differ from those of a previous study~\cite{Huang2023}.
+To this end, we introduce a finite center-of-mass momentum of Cooper pairs along the $x$-direction, $\bm{Q} = Q_x \bm{e}_x$, and set the parameters as $t = 1.0 \times 10^2$, $\mu = 9.0 \times 10^1$, $\Delta_d = 2.3 \times 10^1$, $\eta = 3 \times 10^{-2}$, and $Q_x = 0.07$.
+These parameters yield a coupling constant of $g \simeq 1.8 \times 10^2$, chosen to reproduce the results of Ref.~\cite{Huang2023}.
+The corresponding optical response results are summarized in Fig.~\ref{fig:dwave_VC}.

-We compare the optical conductivity with different methods in Fig.~\ref{fig:dwave_VC}(a).
-It reveals that the optical responses computed using the generalized CFOP method exhibit slight quantitative differences compared to those based on the Bethe-Salpeter equation.
+Figure~\ref{fig:dwave_VC}(a) compares the optical conductivity obtained by different methods.
+While the results based on the generalized CFOP method show only minor quantitative deviations from those obtained using the Bethe-Salpeter equation, the differences are nonetheless noticeable.

-Since the differences in the optical responses are minor, let us focus on the correction part of the full one-photon vertex.
-First, we see the each Pauli component $\Lambda_i^\mu$.
-The correction part based on the generalized CFOP method consists of the off-diagonal components $\tau_1$,$\tau_2$.
-On the other hand, the numerical calculation reveals that the solution of the Bethe-Salpeter equation contains the three finite Pauli components: $\tau_1$, $\tau_2$, and $\tau_3$.
-The $\tau_0$ component is found to be analytically zero.
+To better understand these differences, we analyze the correction part of the full one-photon vertex in detail.
+First, we examine each Pauli matrix component $\Lambda_i^\mu$.
+The correction term derived from the generalized CFOP method contains only the off-diagonal components $\tau_1$ and $\tau_2$.
+In contrast, the numerical solution to the Bethe-Salpeter equation includes three finite components: $\tau_1$, $\tau_2$, and $\tau_3$.
+The $\tau_0$ component is analytically found to vanish identically.

-Next, we investigate the $k$-dependence of the correction part $\Lambda^\mu(k,q)$.
-While the solution of the Bethe-Salpeter equation always respects the $d$-wave symmetry as expressed in Eq.~\eqref{eq:bse_solution}, the correction parts obtained by the generalized CFOP method do not necessarily.
-The $d$-wave symmetry is realized when the conditions
+Next, we investigate the momentum dependence of the correction term $\Lambda^\mu(k, q)$.
+The solution to the Bethe--Salpeter equation strictly respects the $d$-wave symmetry, as given in Eq.~\eqref{eq:bse_solution}.
+However, the corrections obtained via the generalized CFOP method do not necessarily preserve this symmetry.
+The $d$-wave symmetry is satisfied when the following conditions hold:

-hold.
-As shown in Fig.~\ref{fig:dwave_VC}(c),(d), these conditions are clearly not satisfied.
-Thus, the numerical results indicate that the correction parts do not exhibit $d$-wave symmetry.
-This reflects the fact that the acquisition of momentum in the $x$-direction by the Cooper pairs breaks $C_4$ rotational symmetry.
+As shown in Figs.~\ref{fig:dwave_VC}(c) and \ref{fig:dwave_VC}(d), these conditions are clearly violated.
+This indicates that the correction terms do not exhibit $d$-wave symmetry, which reflects the explicit breaking of $C_4$ rotational symmetry due to the finite momentum $Q_x$ carried by the Cooper pairs.